 In addition to writing, he also loves photography, and has had many images published in books and magazines.

-He resides in Shelton, with his wife and two sons.
+He resides in Shelton, with his two sons.

 Ray Bendici also enjoys talking about himself in the third person, not unlike a professional wrestler.